You Are Our Priority

 Handling Charlotte Personal Injury & Workers’ Compensation Claims for Professional Athletes

 You need a competent attorney who is experienced in handling the complexities of workers’ compensation and inter-related personal injury matters.
-Your attorney should also be as skilled at dealing with the unique legalities associated with sports injuries, as you are in blocking a pass or running a touchdown.
+Your workers’ compensation attorney in Charlotte should also be as skilled at dealing with the unique legalities associated with sports injuries, as you are in blocking a pass or running a touchdown.

 Martha Ramsay is that attorney.
 She has been a member of the National Football League Player’s Association (NFLPA) Workers’ Compensation Panel for North Carolina since 1995.
 She represents current and former professional football players in workers’ compensation claims for injuries sustained during their careers.